 Why Choose a Personally Procured Move?

 The biggest advantage to a PPM is monetary.
 The government will pay 95% of what they estimate it would cost them to move you.
 If you can do it for less than that amount, you get to keep the difference.
 I’ve heard some people make thousands of dollars by moving themselves.
-I have many friends who will only move themselves for this reason.
+I have many friends who’ll only move themselves for this reason.

 What are the Disadvantages?

 Another disadvantage is that you do all the work.
-You need to pack, wrap, box and load everything yourself.
+You need to pack, wrap, box, and load everything yourself.
 That can be a daunting task, especially if it comes down to only one or two people doing the manual labor.
 You’ll need to go purchase all your own boxes, packing paper, and tape yourself.
 You’ll need to rent a U-Haul, POD or cargo van yourself.
-You’re responsible for weigh tickets, gasoline receipts and every other type of receipt that may be connected with your move.
+You’re responsible for weigh tickets, gasoline receipts and every other type of receipt connected with your move.

 Those are some pretty stressful negatives…

 I know.
 But the monetary incentive can be HUGE.
-If reading some of these things has put you off of doing it yourself, check out my quick comparison of the three main types of moves.
+If reading some of this has put you off of doing it yourself, check out my quick comparison of the three main types of moves.
 If you know you want to do none of the heavy lifting, but are curious about the steps in a standard move, click here.